MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-dnf-protectedemail.md

 #Customer intent: As an administrator, I want to make it easy for users to protect their emails that contain sensitive information.
 ---

-# Quickstart: Configure a label for users to easily protect emails that contain sensitive information
+# Quickstart: Configure a label for users to easily protect emails that contain sensitive information (classic client)

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >